 The Portfolios Will Include Securities of Junior Issuers.
-A significant portion of each Portfolio's Available Funds may be invested in securities of junior Resource Companies, although at least 50% of the Net Asset Value (at the time of investment) of each Portfolio will be invested in Resource Companies with a market capitalization of at least \$50,000,000 in the case of the National Portfolio and \$25,000,000 in the case of the Québec Portfolio and at least 30% of the Net Asset Value (at the time of investment) of the National Portfolio and 20% of the Québec Portfolio will be invested in Resource Companies listed and posted for trading on the TSX, NYSE, AMEX or the Nasdaq National Market.
+A significant portion of each Portfolio's Available Funds may be invested in securities of junior Resource Companies, although at least 50% of the Net Asset Value (at the time of investment) of each Portfolio will be invested in Resource Companies with a market capitalization of at least \$50,000,000 in the case of the National Portfolio and \$25,000,000 in the case of the Québec Portfolio and at least 30% of the Net Asset Value (at the time of investment) of the Net Asset Value (at the time of investment) of the Net Asset Value (at the time of investment) of the Net Asset Value (at the time of investment) of the National Portfolio and 20% of the Québec Portfolio will be invested in Resource Companies listed and posted for trading on the TSX, NYSE, AMEX or the Nasdaq National Market.
 Securities of junior issuers may involve greater risks than investments in larger, more established companies.
 Generally speaking, the markets for securities of junior issuers are less liquid than the markets for securities of larger issuers, and therefore the liquidity of a significant portion of each Portfolio is likely to be limited.
 This may limit the ability of the Portfolios to realize profits and/or minimize losses, which may in turn adversely affect the Net Asset Value of the Portfolios and the return on investment in Units.
 Also, if a Liquidity Event is implemented, in order to fund redemptions, the Mutual Fund may have to liquidate its shareholdings in more liquid, large and medium sized companies as a result of illiquidity of some or all of that portion of the Portfolios comprised of securities of junior issuers.